FrancescoRisso/PolitoMaterialDownload/README.md

 -   Run the program by launching the file `PolitoMaterialDownload.py`.

+NOTE #1: the current working directory when the python file is executed must be the directory where the python files are.
+In case it is not, you can call the python file with an extra parameter, containing the full path to the folder, like this: `python3 PolitoMaterialDownload.py "/path/to/PolitoMaterialDownload/"`

+NOTE #2: On Windows (it may also happen on other OSs, but it was not tested), opening a python file with double-click will use `system32` as working directory.
+If you want to open the file with double-click, you will therefore have to create a script that runs the command from NOTE #1, and then double-click that file instead of the python one.

 ## Automating it

 I have an Ubuntu always on server, and I save my Polito files on a Dropbox folder.
 For these reasons, I could use that server to automate the execution of this program, and get the files uploaded directly to my Dropbox (thus, finding them on my PC).